moguzozcan/moguzozcan.github.io/_posts/2018-11-06-NIST-Definition-of-Cloud-Computing.md

 title: "NIST Definition of Cloud Computing"
 date: 2018-11-06
 categories:
+  - Cloud Computing
+  - NIST
-  - Cloud Computing, NIST, The National Institute of Standards and Technology
+  - The National Institute of Standards and Technology
 ---

 In this post I'll share the official definition of the cloud computing defined by NIST, The National Institute of Standards and Technology.